Skip to main content

 Plan Your Legacy →

-High-net-worth families in New York, New Jersey, and Ohio face distinct estate tax rules, probate procedures, and trust opportunities.
-New York's estate tax cliff can result in taxation of the entire estate if it exceeds 105% of the state exemption.
-New Jersey retains an inheritance tax despite repealing its estate tax.
-Ohio has no state estate tax but presents specific probate considerations.
-The federal exemption is scheduled to decrease significantly in 2026, making proactive planning critical.
+Each state has its own trap.
+New York has an estate-tax cliff that can tax the entire estate if it exceeds 105% of the state exemption.
+New Jersey kept its inheritance tax after repealing the estate tax.
+Ohio has no state estate tax but distinct probate rules.
+The federal exemption is scheduled to drop in 2026 — plan now.

 Factor New York New Jersey Ohio